pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingTo1.6.md

 }
 ```

-Then you would make use of ``NavigationStackStore`` in the view like this:
+Then you would have made use of ``NavigationStackStore`` in the view like this:

 ```swift
 NavigationStackStore(self.store.scope(state: \.path, action: \.path)) {